Diyckstra/terraform-provider-deyckstra/website/docs/r/default_security_group.md

 ~> **Note** This is an advanced resource with special caveats.
 Please read this document in its entirety before using this resource.
 The `aws_default_security_group` resource behaves differently from normal resources.
 Terraform does not _create_ this resource but instead attempts to "adopt" it into management.

-When Terraform first adopts the default security group, it **immediately removes all ingress and egress rules in the Security Group**.
+When Terraform first adopts the default security group, it **immediately removes all ingress and egress rules in the security group**.
 It then creates any rules specified in the configuration.
 This way only the rules specified in the configuration are created.

 This resource treats its inline rules as absolute; only the rules defined inline are created, and any additions/removals external to this resource will result in diff shown.
 For these reasons, this resource is incompatible with the [`aws_security_group_rule`](security_group_rule.md) resource.

-For more information about default security groups, see the documentation on [Default Security Groups][default-security-groups].
-To manage normal security groups, see the [`aws_security_group`](security_group.md) resource.
+For more information about default security groups, see the documentation on [default security groups][default-security-groups].
+To manage normal security groups, see the [`aws_security_group`][tf-security-group] resource.

 ## Example Usage